anasgri/molecular_calculator/README.md

 <p> The code is available <a href = "https://github.com/anasgri/molecular_calculator/blob/171fb2fdb2f6eb08da8cc42d969cb6b056b49b8c/Molecular_property_calculator.py"> here </a></p>
 <p> The code packaged as <code>.exe</code> file, ready to use is available <a href = "https://github.com/anasgri/molecular_calculator/blob/5b4eef627d4d8918445488c93c629519af6257e7/Molecular_property_calculator.exe"> here </a></p>
 <h3> What app can or can not do?</h3>
-<ul> <li> It can translate, generate complement or reverse complement of the DNA sequences.</li><li> It can convert the mg/ml protein concentration to uM given either protein molecular weight or sequence</li></ul>
+<ul> <li> It can translate, generate complement or reverse complement of the DNA sequences.</li><li> It can convert the mg/ml protein concentration to uM and vice versa given either protein molecular weight or sequence</li><li> It can calculate the protein concentration from A280 given the protein molecular weight or protein sequence</li></ul>